Paradoxes of Size: A Treatise on Geometric Vanishes

 This forthcoming booklet discusses magic tricks based on geometric vanishes or Missing Square Puzzle.
 This principle uses our inability to perceive tiny differences between two images to create the illusion of a large difference in size.

-There are two types of geometric vanishes that can be used by magicians: the Tangram Paradox and the Curry Paradox, each based on a different mathematical principle.
+There are two types of geometric vanishes that magicians can use to create the illusion of magic.
+The Tangram Paradox and the Curry Paradox, each of which is based on a different mathematical principle.

 The Curry Paradox is similar to the Tangram paradox but in this puzzle, the pieces don’t have the same angles.
 The illustration shows the Curry Triangle.
 In this version, a triangle is cut into pieces and when the pieces are moved, the triangle has the same area, but two squares are missing.
 Mathematicians have developed various versions of this trick.

 There are several magic tricks that use this principle.
 Winston Freer developed a deceptive version of the Curry Paradox where a square vanishes three times.

 Geometric Vanishes Magic Tricks